narula/ddtxn/README.md

 This is the code for Doppel, an in-memory key/value transactional database.
-WARNING: This is research code.
+WARNING: This is research code, and does not include durability or RPC.
 Use at your own risk.

 Doppel's design is described in ["Phase Reconciliation for Contended In-Memory Transactions"](http://pdos.csail.mit.edu/~neha/phaser.pdf),